-I have several PhD projects available for students who are interested in doing a PhD in the field of evolutionary ecology.
+I am always keen to hear from students who are interested in doing a PhD in the field of evolutionary ecology.
 My research encompasses several research fields broadly linked by my interests in explaining the evolution of diversity.
 They cover three main fields: i) the evolution of chemical diversity in insects and plants, ii) the evolution of morphological and macroecological diversity in birds, iii) insect evolutionary and behavioural ecology.
 The projects would suit students with interests in behaviour, evolution, communication and chemical ecology and who had backgrounds in zoology, botany, evolutionary biology and ecology.

 The evolution of insect pheromone diversity